Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

 The browser wallet hosts the private keys corresponding to the accounts of the user and a link that points to a `JSON-RPC server  <https://github.com/Concordium/concordium-json-rpc>`_.

-Your front-end code, that is run in the browser, constructs the transaction object and sends it the the browser wallet.
+Your front-end code that is run in the browser constructs the transaction object and sends it the the browser wallet.
 The transaction object is signed by the private key hosted in the browser wallet and transmitted to the ``JSON-RPC server`` via ``HTTPS``.
 This server has access to a Concordium node and masks the request (including the signed transaction object) that comes via ``HTTPS`` from the browser wallet